Surafels/Portfolio_mobile/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my partners.
+We would like to thank my partners.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>